canonknipser/viewexif/README.md

 View Exif
 ===========
-viewexif display some exif data for attached images
+viewexif display some exif data for attached images.
+It will not work for images linked from other sources using the bbCode [img] or for images in signatures, avatars etc.

 ## Requirements